SovereignCloudStack/website/_i18n/en/_posts/blog/2023-11-22-scs-release6-upcoming.md

 ## SCS Release 6 countdown begins

-The product board meeting has considered and confirmed the release date for the upcoming SCS Release 6.
+The product board has considered and confirmed the release date for the upcoming SCS Release 6.

 Mark your calendars because the release date for SCS Release 6 has been set for *March 20th, 2024*.